SharedCode/sop/README.md

 Scalable Object Persistence (SOP) Framework

 SOP is a modern database engine within a code library.
-It is categorized as a NoSql engine, but which because of its scale-ability, is considered to be an enabler, coo-petition/player (wannabee) in the Big Data space.
+It is categorized as a NoSql engine, but which because of its scale-ability, is considered to be an enabler, coo-petition/player in the Big Data space.

 Integration is one of SOP's primary goals, its ease of use, API, being part/closest! to the App & in-memory performance level were designed so it can get (optionally) utilized as a middle-ware for current RDBMS and other NoSql/Big Data engines/solution.